Book One of the Heritage Series:

 The last enemy that shall be destroyed is death.

-Harry read the words carefully and he suddenly felt his ring pull his had up again and it pulsed, brown and silver and the Griffin flew out of the light and was absorbed into the tomb stone.
+Harry read the words carefully and he suddenly felt his ring pull his hand up again and it pulsed, brown and silver and the Griffin flew out of the light and was absorbed into the tombstone.

 He read the message at the bottom, and he just couldn't understand why it was written on their tombstone.
 With a cold plunging feeling in his stomach it occurred to him that it was a death eater had besmirched their graves.